scottleechua/scottleechua.github.io/_posts/2023-03-26-self-hosting-ghost-on-google-cloud.md

    Later, after I got the CLI-based installation working, I considered recreating this setup using a Dockerfile.
 But MySQL uses much more RAM than SQLite, occasionally hitting the 1GB ceiling during relatively intensive operations, such as sending out newsletters.
 Adding Docker back into the mix would likely consume even more memory.

+   The updated version of this walkthrough draws from Ghost's [official documentation](https://ghost.org/docs/install/ubuntu/) and Norbert Hunyadi's [Mailgun config snippet](https://bironthemes.com/blog/ghost-mailgun-config/).
+Curiositry's [tutorial](https://www.autodidacts.io/host-ghost-mysql8-on-fly-io-free-tier/) on hosting Ghost on [Fly.io](https://fly.io/)'s free tier and Cyberjunky's [Ghost v5.0 + Caddy walkthrough](https://cyberjunky.nl/hosting-a-ghost-blog-on-google-cloud/) were also immensely helpful, though I didn't go in those directions in the end.

 - **2022-01**: Initial post.

-## Acknowledgements

-- **2023-03**: The updated version of this walkthrough draws from Ghost's [official documentation](https://ghost.org/docs/install/ubuntu/) and Norbert Hunyadi's [Mailgun config snippet](https://bironthemes.com/blog/ghost-mailgun-config/).
-Curiositry's [tutorial](https://www.autodidacts.io/host-ghost-mysql8-on-fly-io-free-tier/) on hosting Ghost on [Fly.io](https://fly.io/)'s free tier and Cyberjunky's [Ghost v5.0 + Caddy walkthrough](https://cyberjunky.nl/hosting-a-ghost-blog-on-google-cloud/) were also immensely helpful, though I didn't go in those directions in the end.

-- **2022-01**: This walkthrough owes a debt of gratitude to The Applied Architect's [Ghost on Google Cloud tutorial](https://theappliedarchitect.com/setup-a-free-self-hosted-blog-in-under-15-minutes/) and Brian Burroughs' [Ghost + Caddy tutorial](https://techroads.org/building-a-caddy-container-stack-for-easy-https-with-docker-and-ghost/), which helped me piece together the deployment process.
+This walkthrough owes a debt of gratitude to The Applied Architect's [Ghost on Google Cloud tutorial](https://theappliedarchitect.com/setup-a-free-self-hosted-blog-in-under-15-minutes/) and Brian Burroughs' [Ghost + Caddy tutorial](https://techroads.org/building-a-caddy-container-stack-for-easy-https-with-docker-and-ghost/), which helped me piece together the deployment process.